TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 \endcond

 \note
-The same shared region instances will not appear in the GUI for the selected cores but will get reflected in their linker files.
+The same shared region instances will not appear in the GUI for the selected cores but will get reflected in their linker files.\n
+Additionally, system projects should not be built at individual core level if there are any shared memory regions.

 #### Impact of Automate MPU Setting